 If you want to have the menu bar auto hidden again, follow the steps above to set it back to being hidden by default, removing the check next to the Menu Bar option.

 If Internet Explorer is set to run in full screen mode, the menu bar will not be visible, even if enabled.
 Also, the address bar will not be visible in Full Screen mode, unless you move your mouse cursor to the very top of the screen, which causes the address bar to become temporarily visible.

 To exit Full Screen mode, press the F11 key on your keyboard.
 Check to see if the menu bar is now visible, or if pressing the Alt key makes it become visible.

 Still no Menu Bar?

-If after trying all the above steps, the menu bar is still visible or accessible, Internet Explorer may be corrupt or damaged, or your computer may have a virus or malware infection that is preventing the menu bar from being displayed.
+If after trying all the above steps, the menu bar is still not visible or accessible, Internet Explorer may be corrupt or damaged, or your computer may have a virus or malware infection that is preventing the menu bar from being displayed.

 In the case of a virus or malware infection, you should use an anti-virus and anti-malware software program to clean your computer and remove the infection.
-Webroot SecureAnywhere Kaspersky Internet Security are excellent software programs for removing virus and malware infections, as well as preventing further infections.
+Webroot SecureAnywhere and Kaspersky Internet Security are excellent software programs for removing virus and malware infections, as well as preventing further infections.
 You can also try one of the many free anti-virus and anti-malware programs, available on the Internet.